-The Atlantic bluefin tuna season generally runs from June into November but will close earlier if the annual quota is met.
+The Atlantic bluefin tuna season opened July 1 and will close November 30th but will close earlier if the annual quota is met.
 Bluefin tuna bag limits vary by permit, vessel type, fish size, and region.
-When the 2022 Atlantic bluefin tuna season dates are announced they will be updated here.

 The bluefin tuna populations suffered a population decline due to overfishing in the mid-1900s.
 In 1982 harvest quotas were set to make the fishery sustainable and since it went into effect, bluefin populations have remained stable.